BrightonKahrs/project-gutenberg-analysis/README.md

     ![Scatter Chart Box Highlight](./images/scatter_chart_box_highlight.PNG)

     In a single Power BI report we can see all of the work we did with Azure OpenAI.
-Entity extraction gives us book titles, author, and more.
+Entity extraction gives us valuable metadata such as book title, author, and more.
 Text summarization shows us the summary in the book details.
 Text classification is shown in our category bar chart.
 Semantic similarity is shown through the TSNE visualization.
 Through this we have turned unstructured text data into meaningful insights!

     This concludes the project, thank you for your time.
 I hope you are now as excited about Microsoft Fabric and Azure OpenAI as I am!